adhuet/newmagicwand/README.md

 ## 2) Preprocessing and Machine Learning Model
 This second part regroups all the functions necessary to run our model and the preprocessing of the dataset.
 You will find again a main execution cell.

+## 3) Visualisation of Analysis
+This third part regroups our plot functions.
+Theses were not specified in the subject and are solely used for the purpose of our presentation.